oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

    - ``#include <oneapi/dpl/memory>``

 #.
 Pass a |onedpl_short| execution policy object as the first argument to a parallel algorithm
-   to specify the desired execution behavior.
+   to indicate the desired execution behavior.

 #.
-If you use the C++ standard aligned execution policies:
+If you use the standard-aligned execution policies:

    - Compile the code with options that enable OpenMP parallelism and/or SIMD vectorization pragmas.
    - Compile and link with the |onetbb_short| or |tbb_short| library for TBB-based parallelism.